Three people are each standing alone. One looks ashamed, one looks sad, and one has an 'x' across her mouth.

 Living with IBS is more than just gas.
 Every person who lives with it knows that no two people living with IBS are alike.
 Some people steer clear of most fruits and vegetables, while others still get by on smaller portions.
 The resounding similarity between us all is the discomfort we feel when it comes to talking to others about our condition.

-We asked the advocates, “What do you believe makes people feel so uncomfortable or afraid to be vulnerable and talk about their IBS?”
+We asked our Health Leaders, “What do you believe makes people feel so uncomfortable or afraid to be vulnerable and talk about their IBS?”
 Here is what was shared.

 Shame